-VALUE: Oak Hill Cemetery was a part of Lewis Lawrence Griffin's original plan for the city.
-Many persons responsible for the establishment of the City of Griffin and Spalding County are buried in this cemetery.
-Nationally known figures buried in Oak Hill include James S. Boyton, governor of Georgia, a hero of the Confederate navy, John McIntosh Kell and Martha Eleanora Holliday.24 The cemetery is one place to walk through Griffin's history.
+VALUE: Oak Hill Cemetery was a part of Lewis Lawrence Griffin's original plan for the city. responsible for Many persons the establishment of the City of Griffin and Spalding County are buried in this cemetery.
+Nationally known figures buried in Oak Hill include James S. Boyton, governor of Georaia, a hero of the Confederate navy, John McIntosh Kell and Martha Eleanora Holliday.
+The cemetery is one place to walk through Griffin's history.